Designations Congruent with Things: Chapter 9

 “May I ask what triggered that particular appropriated proclivity?”

-Newt takes it, and, of course, Jurassic Park-style, it just accentuates how much he is still shaking so he downs the entire thing immediately.
+Newt takes it, and, of course, Jurassic Park-style, it just accentuates how much he’s still shaking so he downs the whole thing immediately.
 It’s room temperature and blood-flavored.

 “Are you all right?”
 Hermann asks him for the thirty-two-thousandth time.

-“I cannot imagine,” Hermann says dryly as he drops back into his chair.
+“I cannot imagine,” Hermann drops back into his chair.

 “I’ve heard of people acquiring new preferences,” Newt says, “but I haven’t heard of anyone nearly throwing up over—”